A female Cebu Pacific cabin crew was slapped on the face for refusing to lift and stow a passenger’s bag.

 Madel Ty, the lead cabin crew on board, posted photos on her Facebook page showing the left side of her neck and face where you could still see the markings of the slap.

-Below is a rough translation of that caption.
+Below is a rough translation of Madel Ty’s post explaining how this unforgivable incident took place,

 “I’m doing this for my fellow cabin crew.
 Hope this serves as a lesson to fight for what is right, and hopefully it won’t happen again.